algorandfoundation/specs/dev/crypto.md

 When a signature is missing in the signature array, i.e the prover didn't receive a signature for this slot.
 The slot would be decoded as an empty string.
-As a result the vector commitment leaf of this slot would be the hash of the bottom leaf.
+As a result the vector commitment leaf of this slot would be the hash  value of the constant domain separator "MB" (the bottom leaf)

 ## Choice of revealed signatures